SHOULD YOU GET RENTERS INSURANCE IF YOU ARE RENTING A HOUSE OR APARTMENT?

 RENTERS INSURANCE COVERS SOMEONE INJURED BY YOU OR YOUR DOG

-Another important benefit of renters insurance is that it will usually provide you with broad liability insurance.
-For example, if you own a dog and your dog bites or injures someone, your renters insurance will cover the medical bills and other compensation for the person who was bitten or injured.
-In addition, there are other situations where your renters insurance will cover your liability – for example if you child injures another child at school, your renters insurance will cover you if you are sued.
-There are many accident injury situations where renters insurance will protect you and, again, it is usually very inexpensive.
-So, yes, you should renters insurance if possible.
+Another important benefit of renter’s insurance is that it will usually provide you with broad liability insurance.
+For example, if you own a dog and your dog bites or injures someone.
+Your renters insurance will cover the medical bills and other compensation for the person who was bitten or injured.
+Your renters insurance will cover you even if the injury occurs away from the apartment or rental property.
+For example, if your child injures another child at school, your renters insurance will cover you if you are sued.
+Likewise, if you dog bites or injures someone at the park.
+In addition, there are other situations where your renters insurance will cover your liability.